We aim to achieve this by

 Who we serve

-We serve warriors who have faithfully served our Nation and their families.
-We are Veterans and we serve Heroes.
-Hero is defined as Veterans, Active-Service Members, Reserve and National Guard, Law Enforcement, Professional Fire Fighters, and EMT’s.
+We serve warriors who have faithfully served our nation and their families.
+Warrior is defined as Veterans, Active-Service Members, Reserve and National Guard, Law Enforcement, Professional Fire Fighters, and EMTs.
 We serve the people who are brave enough to run toward danger when others run away.

 HOW WE SERVE

-Since July of 2018 we have provided 743 hours of individual, group, and crisis counseling to hero's and their families at no cost to the hero.
+Since July of 2018 we have provided over a thousand hours of individual, group, and crisis counseling to warriors and their families at no cost to them.
 We have been growing our ability to provide services to our community.

-In 2016 Valhalla Veterans Service (VVS) began the Valhalla Gatekeeper Program which delivers the Applied Suicide Intervention Skills Training (ASIST) workshop to people who want to become part of the solution of suicide, at no cost.
-ASIST trains participants to recognize the symptoms of suicidal ideation, and trains them how to intervene.
-Last year VVS has conducted three workshops and has now trained over 130 people to intervene in suicide.
+In 2016, Valhalla Veterans Service (VVS) began the Valhalla Gatekeeper Program which delivers the Applied Suicide Intervention Skills Training (ASIST) workshop at no cost to those who want to become part of the solution to end suicide.
+ASIST trains participants to recognize the symptoms of suicidal ideation and how to effectively intervene.
+Last year VVS conducted four workshops and has now trained over 130 people to intervene in suicide.